The Daily Walk with Love

 Emotional Intelligence (Intuition)

-Also, I have found something wonderful about Microsoft Windows 10 ( Windows.com/windows10upgrade (a free upgrade at this link for now for Windows 7 and Windows 8.1 users. ).
+Also, I have found something wonderful about the most modern computer operating systems, both Windows 10 and Linux.
 In every previous edition of Windows, it was the LOGIC of the operating system which had to be mastered.
 Deviations from using the correct logic when using the Windows operating system to some extent resulted in “damage” to or errors on the OS.
 But Windows 10, while involving fairly complex logic, is thoroughly intuitive, and in using it one’s EQ or intuition is actually empowered and increased by using Windows 10.
 Microsoft finally hit upon an intuitively almost obvious interface or GUI (graphic user interface).
 How very wonderful.

 I also strongly believe that listening to a lot of good music raises one’s emotional intelligence, and a LOT.
 I feel this is very important.
 Not only does music in general affect us strongly emotionally, but the KIND of music we listen to is important.
 If you listen mainly to acid death metal all the time, you’ll probably have an angry or mean-spirited outlook.
 “The medium is the message,” as Marshall McLuhan said way back when in the 60’s.
 That’s why I feel it is somewhat wrong, for example, to be constantly immersed in violent video games, beyond a certain amount.